freeseek/mocha/README.md

 ```
 Making sure that BAF refers to the allele frequency of the reference allele if ALLELE_B=0 and of the alternate allele if ALLELE_B=1

-If you do not already have a VCF file, but you have Illumina or Affymetrix genotype array data, you can use the [gtc2vcf](https://github.com/freeseek/gtc2vcf) tools to convert the data to VCF and you can use the mochatools plugin to fill the ALLELE_A/ALLELE_B/GC info fields.
-We discourage the use of Illumina [GTCtoVCF](https://github.com/Illumina/GTCtoVCF) or [Array Analysis CLI](https://support.illumina.com/array/array_software/ima-array-analysis-cli.html) tools to generate a compliant VCF.
+If you do not already have a VCF file, but you have Illumina or Affymetrix genotype array data, you can use the [gtc2vcf](http://github.com/freeseek/gtc2vcf) tools to convert the data to VCF and you can use the mochatools plugin to fill the ALLELE_A/ALLELE_B/GC info fields.
+We discourage the use of Illumina [GTCtoVCF](http://github.com/Illumina/GTCtoVCF) or [Array Analysis CLI](http://support.illumina.com/array/array_software/ima-array-analysis-cli.html) tools to generate a compliant VCF.
 Alternatively you can use your own scripts

 Create a minimal binary VCF
 ```
 bcftools annotate --no-version -o $dir/$pfx.unphased.bcf -Ob --write-index $vcf \
-  -x ID,QUAL,^INFO/ALLELE_A,^INFO/ALLELE_B,^INFO/GC,^FMT/GT,^FMT/BAF,^FMT/LRR
+  -x ID,QUAL,^INFO/ALLELE_A,^INFO/ALLELE_B,^INFO/AC,^INFO/GC,^FMT/GT,^FMT/BAF,^FMT/LRR
 ```

 If you want to process <b>whole-genome sequence</b> data you need a VCF file with GC, GT and AD information
 ```
 ##fileformat=VCFv4.2
+##INFO=<ID=AC,Number=A,Type=Integer,Description="ALT allele count">
 ##INFO=<ID=GC,Number=1,Type=Float,Description="GC ratio content around the variant">
 ##FORMAT=<ID=GT,Number=1,Type=String,Description="Genotype">
 ##FORMAT=<ID=AD,Number=R,Type=Integer,Description="Allelic depths for the ref and alt alleles in the order listed">
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	NA12878
 1	752566	rs3094315	G	A	.	.
-GC=0.3675	GT:AD	1|1:0,31
+AC=2;GC=0.3675	GT:AD	1|1:0,31
 1	776546	rs12124819	A	G	.	.
-GC=0.435	GT:AD	0|1:21,23
+AC=1;GC=0.435	GT:AD	0|1:21,23
 1	798959	rs11240777	G	A	.	.
-GC=0.4075	GT:AD	0|0:31,0
+AC=0;GC=0.4075	GT:AD	0|0:31,0
 1	932457	rs1891910	G	A	.	.
-GC=0.6425	GT:AD	1|0:18,14
+AC=1;GC=0.6425	GT:AD	1|0:18,14
 ```
-Make sure that AD is a "Number=R" format field (this was introduced in version [4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf) of the VCF) or multi-allelic variants will not [split properly](https://github.com/samtools/bcftools/issues/360).
+Make sure that AD is a "Number=R" format field (this was introduced in version [4.2](http://samtools.github.io/hts-specs/VCFv4.2.pdf) of the VCF) or multi-allelic variants will not [split properly](http://github.com/samtools/bcftools/issues/360).
 If your VCF does not include the GC field, this can be added with the command
 ```
 bcftools +mochatools --no-version -Ob $vcf -- -t GC -f $ref
 ```

-Create a minimal binary VCF (notice that you will need BCFtools version 1.11 or newer with implemented the [--keep-sum](https://github.com/samtools/bcftools/issues/360) option)
+Create a minimal binary VCF (notice that you will need BCFtools version 1.11 or newer with implemented the [--keep-sum](http://github.com/samtools/bcftools/issues/360) option)
 ```
 bcftools view --no-version -h $vcf | sed 's/^\(##FORMAT=<ID=AD,Number=\)\./\1R/' | \
   bcftools reheader -h /dev/stdin $vcf | \